 Brackish water is a unique type of water that falls between freshwater and saltwater.
 It contains a varying degree of salinity, higher than fresh water but lower than seawater.
 Brackish water is typically found in estuaries, where freshwater rivers meet the ocean.
-Homes or businesses that look to convert this water into drinkable water may have some questions regarding how it works and what they could come to expect.
+Homes or businesses looking to convert this water into drinkable water may have questions regarding how it works and what they could expect.
 Brackish water treatment is a complex and important process, and our manufacturers of engine-driven watermakers are here to answer any questions you may have.
-Continue reading below to learn more about what we can offer.
+Continue reading below to learn more about what we have to offer.

 What Is the Brackish Water Desalination Process?